paulikeloa/AWSWordPressWorkshop/README.md

-# Wordpress Migration Workshop
+# WordPress Migration Workshop
-In this workshop, you will learn how to migrate a typical wordpress website to AWS.
+In this workshop, you will learn how to migrate a typical WordPress website to AWS.
 This workshop expects that you have some level of AWS proficency as it is not an introduction to AWS services.

 ## Intro to AWS